apwaite/calculator/README.md

 ## Features

-Aside from the above this calculator always the user to use decimal places, delete previous number entries and clear all previous data.
+Aside from the above this calculator allows the user to use decimals/floating point numbers, delete previous number entries using the delete button, and clear all previous data.

+## Challenges